Red Chili

 Look For

-- Firm, glossy skin with vibrant deep red color without blemishes
+- Glossy, taut skin with deep red color and minimal blemishes or dark spots

 Avoid